gennyble/fluffy-parakeet/README.md

 19:28
 Oooooooh.
 Compo rules say "You’re free to start with any base-code you may have."
 Fucking, hell yeah.
 I was doing it anyway, really.

+19:39
+I hate just copying code out of notsure.
+It feels wrong and bad.
+I should just make an engine but I have *no time*.
+Perhaps I should fall back to Extra and make a little engine.
+I'm not sure how to engineify this, though, because, like, I still want control over everything.
+I don't know I don't know I don't know.